Some Characterizations Of Mixed Renewal Processes: Mixed renewal processes and exchangeability

-{\bf Proof.} It follows by Remark \ref{mag}, (a), that given a $\vS$-$\mf{B}_d$-measurable map $\vT$ from $\vO$ into $\R^d$ there exists a disintegration $\{P_{\theta}\}_{\theta\in\R^d}$ of $P$ over $P_{\vT}$ consistent with $\vT$.
+{\bf Proof.} It follows by Remark \ref{mag}, (a), that given a $d$-dimensional random vector $\vT$, there exists a disintegration $\{P_{\theta}\}_{\theta\in\R^d}$ of $P$ over $P_{\vT}$ consistent with $\vT$.
 Thus we may apply Proposition \ref{nid0} to obtain that condition $(v)$ is equivalent to $(iv)$ of Theorem \ref{21}.
 The equivalence of all items $(i)$ to $(v)$ is immediate by Theorem \ref{21}. $\Box$

-\begin{rems} \normalfont {\bf (a)} The assumption ``$P_{X_i}$ perfect'' made in the last theorem is easy verified in the usual applications, since this is covered by the following facts: ($\alpha$) If $\vY$ is a Polish space then each $P_{X_i}$ is Radon (cf. e.g. \cite{fr4}, Proposition 434K(b) and \cite{fr4}, Definition 411H(b) for the definition of a Radon measure); hence perfect (cf. e.g. \cite{fr4}, Proposition 416W(a)). ($\beta$) If $P$ is perfect then each $P_{X_i}$ is so (cf. e.g. \cite{fr4}, Proposition 451E(a)). ($\gamma$) If $\vO=\vY^I$, $X_i\;(i\in{I})$ are the canonical projections from $\vO$ onto $\vY$, and $P$ is any probability measure on $\vS:=T_I$ then each $P_{X_i}$ is perfect if and only if $P$ is perfect (cf. e.g. \cite{fr4}, Theorem 454A(b)(iii)).
+\begin{rems} \normalfont {\bf (a)} The assumption ``$P_{X_i}$ perfect'' made in the last theorem is easily verified in the usual applications, since this is covered by the following facts: ($\alpha$) If $\vY$ is a Polish space then each $P_{X_i}$ is Radon (cf. e.g. \cite{fr4}, Proposition 434K(b) and \cite{fr4}, Definition 411H(b) for the definition of a Radon measure); hence perfect (cf. e.g. \cite{fr4}, Proposition 416W(a)). ($\beta$) If $P$ is perfect then each $P_{X_i}$ is so (cf. e.g. \cite{fr4}, Proposition 451E(a)). ($\gamma$) If $\vO=\vY^I$, $X_i\;(i\in{I})$ are the canonical projections from $\vO$ onto $\vY$, and $P$ is any probability measure on $\vS:=T_I$ then each $P_{X_i}$ is perfect if and only if $P$ is perfect (cf. e.g. \cite{fr4}, Theorem 454A(b)(iii)).

-{\bf (b)} To the best of our knowledge, the most general result concerning the equivalence of assertions $(i)$ and $(iii)$ of Theorem \ref{21} is Theorem 1.1 from \cite{ka} (which extends de Finetti's Theorem), saying that for each infinite sequence $\{X_n\}_{n\in\N}$ of random variables taking values in a standard Borel space $\vY$ (i.e. $\vY$ is isomorphic to some Borel-measurable subset of $\R$) assertions $(i)$ and $(iii)$ of Theorem \alt{\ref{21}} with $\{X_n\}_{n\in\N}$ in the place of $\{X_i\}_{i\in{I}}$ are equivalent.
+{\bf (b)} To the best of our knowledge, the most general result concerning the equivalence of assertions $(i)$ and $(iii)$ of Theorem \ref{21} is Theorem 1.1 from \cite{ka} (which extends de Finetti's Theorem), saying that for each infinite sequence $\{X_n\}_{n\in\N}$ of random variables taking values in a standard Borel space $\vY$ (i.e. $\vY$ is isomorphic to some Borel-measurable subset of $\R$) assertions $(i)$ and $(iii)$ of Theorem \ref{21} with $\{X_n\}_{n\in\N}$ in the place of $\{X_i\}_{i\in{I}}$ are equivalent.
 It is well-known that any Polish space is standard Borel; in particular, $\R^{d}$ and $\R^{\N}$ are such spaces.